WhatsARanjit/pe-cdmgr-apporch/README.md

 ~~~

 ### Where is everything?
-1. Console is forwarded to `https://localhost:8443`.
+1. Console is available at `https://10.20.1.2:8443`.
 Login with user: `admin` and password: `puppetlabs`.
-1. A role named `Deploy Environments` is created with
+1. A role named `Code Deployers` is created with
 permissions to deploy code and orchestration jobs.
 1. A user named `deploy` lives in the above group
 with password `puppetlabs`.